saibe/B2260/Installation/WindowsSD.md

 ####**Step 3**: Unzip _SD Card Install Image_

-- When unzipped, this download will be a folder with the falling contents
+- When unzipped, this download will be a file
    - Install Image (.img)
-   - Readme

 ####**Step 4**: Download the Win32DiskImager tool